 This 3 minutes video will show you how to make leftover pulled pork tostadas.

-Another luscious recipe to use up your delicacy, this taquitos recipe is so simple that you can make it any time, for snack time, mealtime, or as finger food on the buffet table.
+Here is a luscious recipe to use up your tortillas.
+This taquitos recipe is so simple that you can make it any time, for snack time, mealtime, or as finger food on the buffet table.

 Picking up taquitos, you can feel the crusty texture of the shell.
 Then gnawing right in, the tasteful filling will rush into your mouth; you can taste the pungent cheese, milky and savory flavor of the combination between cheese and meat.